Welcome to the EIB Net Just So good morning if you are in the Pacific time zone, wherever you are.

 Seattle Public Utilities estimates that each family in the city tosses out about 400 pounds of food every year.

-And to keep food out of landfills, households receive a bin for food and yard scraps so they can compost it themselves or for a fee the city will do it for them.
+And to keep food out of landfills, households receive a bin for food and yard scraps so they can compost it themselves or for a fee, the city will do it for them.

-Starting in July, they'll have to pay a $1 per violation at a house, $50 per violation at an apartment condominium or commercial building, and of course get the red tag.
+Right now, offenders of the sorting law are just warned, starting in July, they'll have to pay a $1 per violation at a house, $50 per violation at an apartment condominium or commercial building, and of course get the red tag.

 Why can't food go to a landfill?

-What what what the seagulls eat it or something?
+What, the seagulls eat it or something?

 What's the problem with food going to a landfill?

-Now who is it that's going to take the time to look through all of these trash bins for over 10% of food?
+Now, who is it that's going to take the time to look through all of these trash bins for over 10% of food?

 Who the hell is going to do that?